Mentoring Brochure | Mentoring Flyer

 - Execution of project goals and research through becoming an expert in the scientific process & learning all necessary safety procedures when working on experiments.

 - Collaborative skills, project management, and other areas of Common Core relative to science projects.

 A CAPS member mentor who volunteers his/her time through the CAPS Program should expect a time commitment of approximately one hour per week during the school year of 2017-2018 from October-February, with a possibility of continuing the program further into the school year.
 Mentors will be matched as closely as possible with the selected school programs, based upon subject area and area of expertise requested.

 ***Note: Positions are not guaranteed, spaces are limited.
 All volunteers are required to consent to a background check and fingerprint clearance prior to working with students.

 How will mentoring work?

-CAPS will train the mentors on a comprehensive curriculum with simple experiments to demonstrate scientific methodology.
-The classroom mentor will introduce him or herself and give a presentation regarding their professional background and area of scientific expertise.
+CAPS will train mentors on a comprehensive curriculum with simple experiments to demonstrate scientific methodology.
+Classroom mentors will introduce themselves and give a presentation regarding their professional background and area of scientific expertise.
 Mentors will also introduce small scale, group projects that can be completed in a single classroom session to get students ready for bigger, student-identified projects!
 Students will be directed by their program teachers to begin development of hypotheses and experimental procedures.
-The CAPS member mentor will return to help guide students with their projects along the way to inspire them on their journey through experiencing the scientific process!
-At the end of the program, students will have developed their own science fair project, which they can be proud of and encouraged to complete through the school year.
+CAPS mentors will return to the classrooms to help guide students with their projects along the way and to inspire them on their journey through the scientific process!
+At the end of the program, students will have developed their own science fair project, which they can be proud of and inspired to complete during the school year.